ryanswalters/Norian/README.md

 ```

 For convenience, run `scripts/setup-dev.sh` to install dependencies and set up the database.
 The script automatically verifies that **Node.js 18+** is installed and that the current directory is writable before attempting to install packages.
 It fails early with a clear error message if the requirements aren't met or if packages can't be fetched (for example when network access is disabled).
+The script also checks for the Wasp CLI and ensures that Vitest is installed so tests can run locally.

 Once the server is running, open [http://localhost:3000/preview](http://localhost:3000/preview) to confirm that the backend is live and test agent replies in real time.